Kimon Georgiev

 Kimon Georgiev Stoyanov (Кимон Георгиев Стоянов; August 11, 1882 – September 28, 1969) was a Bulgarian general who was the Prime Minister of the Kingdom of Bulgaria from 1934 to 1935 and again from 1944 to 1946.

-Born in Pazardzhik in a middle-class family, he would begin his military career in 1902 where he started from second-lieutenant and finished as a lieutenant colonel.
-He began his political career, playing an important role in the 1923 Bulgarian coup d'état and being a minister in Andrey Lyapchev's cabinet.
-He would leave it and create the political circle Zveno in which he committed the 1934 Bulgarian coup d'état with the help of the Military Union, in which he became Prime Minister and then counter-couped by Boris III in 1935.
-He has been characterized as an authoritarian and an anti-communist in his early political career life.
-After becoming loyal to the Bulgarian Communist Party, he would become Prime Minister once again from 1944 to 1946.
+He was considered a "master in the art of coup d'etats".

+Early life

 Early life and education

 Kimon Georgiev Stoyanov was born on 11 August 1882 in the town of Tatar Pazardzhik, then part of Eastern Rumelia, into a middle-class family.
+He was nicknamed "The Greek" because his mother was of Greek descent.

 His paternal grandfather, called Stoyan Balkachiyata, moved to the town from the village of Debrashtitsa in the early 19th century.
 His father was Georgi Stoyanov Krustyov, born around 1848.
 His maternal grandfather was Todor Bogdanov, who came to Pazardzhik from the village of Kalugerovo.
 His mother was Maria Bogdanova-Abadzhieva, born around 1858.
 He had an older brother and sister, so he was the youngest child in his family.
 At the time, his father died of tuberculosis only three months after his birth.

 He graduated primary education in Pazardzhik in 1897.
 He was firstly interested in engineering, but his family couldn't afford to study abroad, so they later directed him into starting his military career, where he was accepted into the Military University in Sofia.

-Military career

 He graduated in 1902 and was promoted to second-lieutenant on 1 January 1902 at an official ceremony in the Tsar's Palace.
 He was also a commander in the 3rd Reserve Regiment of the 2nd Infantry Thracian Division in Peshtera, then moved to Pazardzhik.
 There, he was promoted to lieutenant in 1905 and then commander.